cryptape/dapp-demos/token-factory/README.md

-#Token Factory
+# Token Factory

 The Token Factory can create a simple standard ERC20 token on AppChain.
 It requires @nervos/chain  and it runs on the Neuron.(We highly recommend using the Neuron for a better experience).
 It will tell you how transplant a Eth Dapp to AppChain.We build a [ConsenSys/Token-Factory](https://github.com/ConsenSys/Token-Factory) in AppChain and we use his contract.You can compare the transplant.
 > Notice: Please read [First Forever](https://github.com/cryptape/dapp-demos/tree/develop/first-forever) first.It will show the entire process of building a MVP Dapp on Appchain.

 >Notice: This demo build by create-react-app

->Notice：Fuction store in here
+>Notice：Fuction store in here[tokenStore](https://github.com/cryptape/dapp-demos/blob/develop/token-factory/src/contracts/tokenStore.js)

 #Getting Started
 ## 1. Use Scaffold for Project